-Item 1: Assisting a course designer is not just a matter of picking up poles but a genuine attempt to understand but not limited to: related obstacles; direction hanges; stride distances and the various types of obstacles.

-Item 2: Preferably to have been added to the ESNZ Jumping Stewards list or have an FEI Stewarding seminar and is working towards Level 2 Steward.

-Refer to the Stewarding section in this annex.
+- Item 1: Assisting a course designer is not just a matter of picking up poles but a genuine attempt to understand but not limited to: related obstacles; direction hanges; stride distances and the various types of obstacles. - Item 2: Preferably to have been added to the ESNZ Jumping Stewards list or have an FEI Stewarding seminar and is working towards Level 2 Steward.
+Refer to the Stewarding section in this annex. attended and passed a ESNZ (or International) Seminar for Stewards.